 Ideally, the earlier the better.
 We know the longer your symptoms have been present, the longer and more difficult they can be to resolve completely.
 Pain also becomes more complex if you’ve had symptoms for more than 12 weeks which can sometimes extend recovery timeframes.

-Ultimately, although earlier is better, if shoulder pain is affecting your life and preventing you from doing the things you need and love, the best time to visit your local physio is now.
-Physiotherapy is research-backed to improve shoulder pain and a local shoulder physiotherapist can give you guidance for your specific scenario and kickstart your recovery.
+Ultimately, although earlier is better, if your shoulder injury is affecting your life and preventing you from doing the things you need and love, the best time to visit your local physio is now.
+Physiotherapy is a research-backed shoulder pain treatment, and a local shoulder physiotherapist can give you guidance for your specific scenario and kickstart your recovery.

 If you have any questions or would like to chat with one of our friendly and professional team, please don’t hesitate to give us a call on 8490 0777 or email us at firstname.lastname@example.org.